-- 11. Who among men knows the things of a man except the spirit of man that is in him?
-Likewise, no one knows the things of God; just the Spirit of God. - 12.
-Now, we have not received the spirit of the world but the Spirit that is from God, so that we might understand the things freely given to us by God, - 13. which things we also speak, not in words taught by human wisdom but taught by the holy Spirit, explaining spiritual things to spiritual people. - 14.
-A natural man does not receive the things of the Spirit of God, for they are foolishness to him, and he cannot comprehend them because they are spiritually discerned.
+- 11. Who among men knows the things of man except the spirit of man that is in him?
+Likewise also, no one knows the things of God, except the Spirit of God. - 12.
+Now, we have not received the spirit of the world but the Spirit that is from God, so that we might know the things freely given to us by God. - 13.
+These things we also speak, not in words taught by human wisdom but with those taught by the holy Spirit, explaining spiritual things to spiritual people.

+14. A natural man does not receive the things of the Spirit of God, for they are foolishness to him, and he cannot comprehend them because they are spiritually discerned.